masteramuk/jagadiri/workingplan.md

 # JagaDiri Development Working Plan

-This document outlines the agreed-upon phased approach for the JagaDiri application's cloud storage integration.
+This document outlines the agreed-upon phased approach for the JagaDiri application's development.

 ## Core Principle